vendia/blog/pages/industry-supply-chain-visibility.md

   - type: Columns
     theme: null
     intro:
-      title: Vendia Share's secure, transparent DLT builds trust, streamlines operations, and reduces operational costs by, on average, 93%.
+      title: Turn real-time data you can trust into action
-      text: Use your shared data ecosystem to adapt to changes in the market rapidly and with confidence to and support resiliency and growth.
+      text: Adapt to changes in the market rapidly and with confidence to support resiliency and growth with Vendia Share.
     columns:
       - text: >-
           <img